Protect yourself from job posting scams

 Recognize the warning signs

-• Access to your bank account
+- Access your bank account and/or credit card information.

 Be sure to research all job postings carefully.
 Verify that the job exists and visit the company’s official website.
 You can even call the company to confirm.